pyzo/zoof-website/index.rst

 * No more menu bar.
 Each component of Zoof has its own small menu that only lists functionality specific to that component.
-Instead of searching for functionality in the global menu, you simply select the menu of the component to whoch the required functionality applied.
+Instead of searching for functionality in the global menu, you simply select the menu of the component to which the required functionality applied.
 * A generic "tip" mechanism to guide novel users in using Zoof, that is easily put out of the way when (no longer) needed.
 Also give hints about keyboard shortcuts to help users adopt an effective workflow.
 The